Girl, let it go.

 Not just brush under the rug, but actually recognize it, work through it, and remove it.

-I’m soon-to-be a Mrs. and I am praying for a healthy pregnancy and baby soon after so, I have to start now to address these emotional issues.
-I’m on a new mission to get my mind and body right, for real this time.
+As I pray to be able to get pregnant with baby #2, I’m on a new mission to get my mind and body right, for real this time.

 Do you think that your emotional state has affected your health?